sbstjn/SliPHP/README.md

 ### Basics

-As mentioned above, just configure a constant and you are good to go …
+As mentioned above, just configure the needed constant and you are good to go …

 ```php
 define ('SLIPHP_VIEWS', '/var/www/views/');